madguy123456788/Discord-Music-Bot/README.md

 clone the repo with `git clone https://www.github.com/madguy123456788/Discord-Music-Bot.git`, or download the latest release (download the source code for the release)

-Then `cd` into the newly created `Private-Music-Bot/` directory and run `npm-install`, this will install all of the required dependancies for the bot to function.
+Then `cd` into the newly created `Private-Music-Bot/` directory and run `npm install`, this will install all of the required dependancies for the bot to function.

 Next..